 In order to make your Padlet sharable and embeddable so that your students can add content to your Padlet, you'll need to configure your privacy settings correctly.

-1. Click on the Share settings to make sure your privacy settings are correct before getting an embed code.
+1. Click on the Share settings (the arrow button) to make sure your privacy settings are correct before getting an embed code.

 2. By default, the privacy settings in Padlet Backpack are set to "Private" but you want to change that, so click on Change Privacy.